About Us

 Deborah Fox is a lutenist with a span of repertoire ranging from medieval to baroque music, as a soloist, chamber music player, and baroque opera continuo.
 She has performed with the major early music ensembles and festivals from Newfoundland to Australia, including the Carmel Bach Festival, Glimmerglass Opera, Les Violons du Roy (Montreal), Spoleto Festival, Opera Atelier (Toronto), Pinchgut Opera (Sydney), Concert Royal (NY), Haymarket Opera and Third Coast Baroque (Chicago), and others.
 She graduated cum laude from Smith College, and received the Certificate of Advanced Studies in Early Music at London’s Guildhall School, specializing in the improvised accompaniment practices of the baroque.
 Her teachers have included Paul O’Dette, Pat O’Brien, and Nigel North.
 She has been a Teaching Artist for the Aesthetic Education Institute.
 She is the founder and director of Pegasus Early Music in Rochester, NY, and the director of NYS Baroque in Ithaca and Syracuse, NY.

-Meet the Administrative Manager
+Meet the Administrative Director

 Peggy Murray, a dancer, scholar, instructor, and administrator, holds a Ph.D. in performance studies from Ohio University’s School of Interdisciplinary Arts.
 A former ballet and jazz dancer, Murray is now dedicated to historical dance.
 She works extensively with Renaissance and Baroque dance, and studies the role and development of dancing in Europe and the Americas during the colonial period.
 She has performed and taught in the United States, Mexico, Colombia, Peru and Argentina.
 She regularly teaches at the Amherst and Madison Early Music festivals and guest lectures in several university music and dance departments.